VirtualEstatePlanner/colorsort/README.md

 `georgegeorgulasiv/colorsort:`*SORT_CRITERIA_TAG*
 ```

-Then wait until the image appears in your output directory
+Then wait until the image appears in your output directory.